BACK

 In Florida, procedures to evict a tenant can begin when the tenant does any of the following:

-It’s important to note that if a landlord accepts full rent payments during the eviction process with actual knowledge of a noncompliance, they waive their right to terminate the rental agreement and pursue an eviction for that noncompliance (Fla.
+It’s important to note that if a landlord accepts full rent payments during the eviction process with actual knowledge of a noncompliance, they waive their legal right to termination notices for the rental agreement and pursue an eviction for that noncompliance (Fla.
 Stat. § 83.56(5)(a)).
 Partial rent can be accepted (see next section).

 1. Landlord Serves a Three- to Seven-Day Eviction Notice